sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

     </div>

-    <div style="color:blue" markdown> A numerical solution is fine.
+    <span style="color:blue" markdown> A numerical solution is fine.
 We're interested in the positive solution less than one:</span>

     <span style="color:blue" markdown>![](./figs_05/Ftsolve.PNG)</span>